 Below you will find training, guides and resources related to Moodle, Zoom, Panopto - the core educational technologies we use at Yukon University.
 For information on how to access and set up these tools contact the IT Helpdesk.
 Teaching and Learning is here to support you to make the most of these educational technologies in your teaching practice.

 Moodle is the Learning Management System (LMS) we use at Yukon University.
-An LMS allows instructors to create a course space online and add resources and activities to support student learning.
+It allows instructors to create an online course space to share resources and learning activities with students.
 All credit courses at Yukon University will have an automatically generated Moodle course site.
+Yukon University is using Moodle version 3.11.

 Training and resources: